-The practice manager was highly visible within the practice and had a positive approach towards supporting staff.
+The management team were highly visible within the practice and had a positive approach towards supporting staff.
 They discussed how staff concerns would be dealt with effectively and the process which would be followed.
-The practice manager told us that staff would be fully supported throughout the process.
+The clinical manager told us that staff would be fully supported throughout the process.